-Thirdly, we generalized the concept of visual classes to joint perception-action classes.
-Our algorithm Reinforcement Learning of Joint Classes (RLJC) applies the principles of RLVC to an adaptive discretization of the joint space of perceptions and actions [10].
-The Q function now operates on the joint-class domain encompassing both perceptual and action dimensions.
-Joint classes are split based on joint features that test the presence of either a visual feature or an action feature.
-An action feature (t, i) tests whether the ith component of an action $a \in \mathbb{R}^m$ falls below a threshold t.
+with s, the action from the class of maximum Q value.
+RLJC splits aliased joint classes based on joint features that test the presence of either a visual feature or an action feature.
+An action feature (t, i)tests whether the ith component of an action $a \in \mathbb{R}^m$ falls below a threshold t.
 This relatively straightforward generalization of RLVC results in an innovative addition to the rather sparse toolbox of RL methods for continuous action spaces.